Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 When it comes to walnut flavor, the Carpathian is king.
 An English-type walnut, the taste is full-flavored with a hint of butterscotch and sweetness that is unrivaled by any other variety.
 The thin husk encasing the fruit is easy to remove.
 A hearty tree, Carpathians are known to be strong producers that can tolerate harsh northern climates down to -10F.

 Use Carpathians to enhance your homemade brownies or top salads with crushed walnuts from your very own tree.
+The English walnut is semi-fertile so walnuts are not guaranteed with one tree, it’s best to plant them in pairs to ensure the highest yield.

 English Walnut Tree Pollination